oguzhankahyaoglu/Ocelot.Provider.Consul.FailTolerant/README.md

 - **The application crashes at startup time if cannot access to the specified Consul server!** In this package, this is fixed.
 The Ocelot gateway just startus up normally, uses the local appsettings/ocelot.json configuration file and starts trying to access Consul server using the specified PollingInterval (ms) value.
 Once it is accessed successfully, it now starts to use routes from Consul.
 - **PollingInterval** in local config file was not being used.
 The value (if specified) in Consul server was being used instead.
 This behaviour has been changed to use local configuration file usage.
 Thus, **PollingInterval** value is being used from the local config file.
 - After initial startup and successfully fetch of config from Consul, even after the Consul server is down, the Ocelot gateway is happy with the in-memory routes/configuration from latest fetch from Consul.
 Once the Consul server is up again, the config fill be tried to updated (since it might have been changed or not).
+- "/gateway-routes" path will serve information about the current routes collection of the Gateway, both showing last fetched and file stored route configuration.

 ## How to install